Website Copywriting: How to Get a Killer Home Page

 Truly great website copywriting achieves the following:

-• It is clear, concise, and compelling and looks good on the screen.
+• It is clear, concise, and compelling, and it looks good on the screen.

-• It speaks to customers in a language they can understand.
+• It speaks to customers in a language they understand.

 • It incites visitors to take some action so they become customers.